arangodb/docs/3.7/programs-arangod-query.md

 abort and return the warnings along with the query results.
 The option can also be overridden for each individual AQL query.

+## Requiring `WITH` statements

+<small>Introduced in: v3.7.12</small>

+`--query.require-with value`

+When set to *true*, AQL queries in single server mode will also require `WITH` clauses in AQL queries where a cluster installation would require them.
+The option is set to *false* by default, but can be turned on in single servers to remove this behavior difference between single servers and clusters, making a later transition from single server to cluster easier.

 ## Enable/disable AQL query tracking

 `--query.tracking flag`